philmcclure/txtweet/README.md

         # Anything you need to happen after you tweet needs to go
         # into this function.
 This is just a placeholder."

-        echo "Uploading twtxt.txt to the server..."
         scp $twtxtfile user@webserver:/var/www/
-        echo "Upload finished!"
     }

 [1]: https://twtxt.readthedocs.io/en/latest/